Hugius/FabiEngine3D/doc/markdown/MODEL_ENTITY.md

 - A variety of textures can be used for a more detailed mesh.
 - Each model entity can be the parent of multipe AABB entities.
 - If the mesh is multiparted, each part has its own properties.
+- Model entities can be rendered as another model entity to achieve LOD.
+- The instead rendered LOD model entity uses the transformation and visibility of the main model entity.

 ## 2. Assets